phac-nml/ncov2019-artic-nf/README.md

 # ncov2019-artic-nf
-A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics) on nanopore SARS-CoV-2 data to create pileups, variant calls, consensus sequences, plots and stats
+A Nextflow pipeline for running the ARTIC network's fieldbioinformatics tools (https://github.com/artic-network/fieldbioinformatics) on Nanopore SARS-CoV-2 data to create pileups, variant calls, consensus sequences, plots and stats

 ### Introduction

 ------------

-This Nextflow pipeline automates the ARTIC network [nCoV-2019 novel coronavirus bioinformatics protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html "nCoV-2019 novel coronavirus bioinformatics protocol").
+This Nextflow pipeline automates the ARTIC network [nCoV-2019 novel coronavirus bioinformatics protocol](https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html) along with [`ncovtools`](https://github.com/jts/ncov-tools) for QC and reporting.

-**This fork** rewrites the pipeline to reorganize the analysis steps to better follow more current nextflow practices along with optimizing its usage for the NML Canada's *nanopore* infrastructure.
+**This fork** rewrites the pipeline to reorganize the analysis steps to better follow more current nextflow practices along with optimizing its usage for the NML Canada's *Nanopore* infrastructure.
 Changes include:
 - Renaming input barcoded samples using a samplesheet
-- Allowing flat fastq directory input when running with Medaka
+- Allowing flat fastq directory inputs
 - Better tracking of samples with no/too few reads that are filtered out
 - Scheme input corrections/validation
-- Bumping `artic` to v1.2.4
+- Bumping `artic` to v1.6.1
-    - For Medaka version updates and models when running with Medaka
-    - Default medaka version is specified as "r941_min_hac_g507"
+    - Switches to running [`clair3`](https://github.com/HKU-BAL/Clair3) over medaka or nanopolish
+    - Validating fastq headers for the clair3 model or making sure one is provided if it can't be found
+        - The pipeline will try to select an appropriate model based upon the `basecall_model_version_id` flag in the read file header
 - Running [ncov-tools](https://github.com/jts/ncov-tools) for plots, sequence statistics, and sequence quality status
-- Addition of nextclade
+- Addition of nextclade v3.9.1 for its frameshift and stop codon detection
 - Additional steps and checks for to the final output QC file
 - Automating the upload of output data to [IRIDA](https://github.com/phac-nml/irida) for storage
 - Step tool version tracking